 - Home-sharing coverage: Available in all states except Florida, Hawaii, Michigan, New York, Pennsylvania, and South Carolina; homeowners in those states can add coverage through The USAA Agency.

-- Home Protector: This additional 25% coverage over the existing limit in case of a total loss is included on policies where the dwelling policy limit is at least 95% of the home’s value.
-If your limit is lower, it’s available to purchase as an endorsement.
+- Home Protector: This additional 25% coverage over the existing limit in case of a total loss is included on your policy.
+It provides coverage for a surge in demand, new building ordinances or laws, or debris removal.

 - Wildfire defense coverage: May protect your property from a nearby active wildfire.
 Available in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming.

 - Water backup/sump pump overflow coverage: Coverage up to $10,000 is included.